 What to do if you're worried about how you look

-Many people feel insecure about the way they look at some point in their lives.
 It's important to remember that there isn’t a single type of beauty - everyone sees it differently.
 And there simply isn’t a right or a wrong way to look.
-But if you're struggling, here are some things you can do.
+But if you're struggling, here are some things you can do:

 - Be kind to yourself and try not to compare yourself to the many images you see online and in magazines, which are often digitally changed to make them look ‘perfect’ – they don’t reflect how people look in real life.